 Rule #2: If you don’t love the colour, the print, or the texture, leave that fabric right where it is.

-Rule #3: To choose the correct fabric for your garment silhouette, you must understand the characteristics of stretch, weight, body and drape, especially body and drape.
+Rule #3: To choose the correct fabric for your garment silhouette, you must understand the characteristics of stretch, weight, body, and drape, especially body and drape.

 Rule #4: Quality rules!
 Buy the best you can afford.
 Because sewing is a labor of love and time!
-Love and time are precious–don’t waste your labour of love sewing with cheap fabric or fabric that leaves you cemetery headstone cold.
+Love and time are precious–don’t waste your labor of love sewing with cheap fabric or fabric that leaves you cemetery headstone cold.